-In Table 7-51, the capacity price required to cover avoidable costs in \$/MWh is calculated by taking the total NEI costs in \$/MWh and subtracting the total expected energy and ancillary services revenues in \$/MWh.
+In Table 7-52, the capacity price required to cover avoidable costs in \$/MWh is calculated by taking the total NEI costs in \$/MWh and subtracting the total expected energy and ancillary services revenues in \$/MWh.
 Total expected energy revenue is the unit's ICAP multiplied by the average forward LMP multiplied by the class average capacity factor.
-Total expected ancillary services revenue is unit specific reactive capability revenue.76 The capacity price required to cover avoidable costs in \$/MW-day is calculated by multiplying the required price in \$/MWh by 24.
+Total expected ancillary services revenue is unit specific reactive capability revenue.
+The capacity price required to cover avoidable costs in \$/MW-day is calculated by multiplying the required price in \$/MWh by 24.
 Plants may have actual operating costs higher or lower than the NEI average.

-In Table 7-51, for 2023, the capacity price required to cover avoidable costs is \$0/MW-day for all units using NEI data as reported including capital expenditures, and is \$0/MW-day for all plants, excluding capital expenditures as a proxy for major maintenance.
-Net revenues based on forward energy prices alone are greater than or equal to avoidable costs in 2024, 2025, and 2026 without any contribution from capacity market revenues for all multiple unit plants.
-The result is that all net ACR values for multiple unit plants in Table 7-51 are zero.
-Davis Besse and Perry are both single unit plants and both have a positive net ACR for 2024.
+In Table 7-52, the capacity price required to cover avoidable costs is \$0/MW-day for all units in 2024, 2025 and 2026 using NEI data as reported including capital expenditures except for Davis Besse in 2024, and is \$0/MW-day for all plants, excluding capital expenditures as a proxy for major maintenance, in 2025, 2026, and 2027.88 Net revenues based on forward energy prices alone are greater than or equal to avoidable costs in 2025 and 2026 without any contribution from capacity market revenues for all plants.
+The result is that net ACR values for 2025, 2026 and 2027 in Table 7-52 are zero except for Davis Besse in 2024, a single unit plant.